I suppose I could use the excuse of having been born blonde though it’s not much of an excuse since I haven’t been a natural blonde for 20 years.

 The car-washing Decepticon starts, its violent machinations octopussing its vinyl tentacles up to my car, spitting and grinding giant pipe cleaners towards the sides.
 I locked my doors because it still makes me nervous.

-In the review mirror, it comes, it’s coming, inching up behind me, it’s…going back.
+In the review mirror, I watch, it’s coming, inching up behind me, creeping, taunting me…and it’s…going back!
 It’s going all the way back.
 It’s washing the hell out of the air behind me.
-I sat there for the requisite five minutes watching through my review mirrors as the angry carwash robot vigorously washed the area my car was supposed to be.
+I sit there for a full five minutes, watching through my review mirrors, as the angry carwash robot vigorously washes the area where my car is supposed to be.